kaleidoscope18/cashflow/README.md

 # Cashflow

+Ledger application that allows you to know if your account will be overdraft someday.

+- Transaction and balance tracking for different accounts.
+- Server runs simultaneous REST and GraphQL APIs.

 ## Structure

-### Persistence

-`main.go` will bootstrap the App.
+Initial bootstrap is done in `main.go`, which is the entry file.
 Depending on the storage strategy, it will instantiate the correct repository instances from `repository` package, and then inject them into the newly created services from `domain` package.
 The services are used by api handlers (REST) or resolvers (GraphQL) in `api` package.
-All the domain logic is in `domain` package alongside services that use them and all domain models are in `models` package.
+All the domain logic is in `domain` package alongside services that use them.
+All domain models are in `models` package.

 Packages:
 | Name        | Description                       |